 Each JENTIS Tag Manager configuration of your settings comes packed as a version.
-So you can edit and change your settings in a new version and have that separated into different packages from what is published to productive systems.
+So you can edit and change your settings in a new version and have that separated into different packages from what is published to productive or staging systems.

 Here you can find more details on the JENTIS account and container structure, including environments of containers: JENTIS Accounts and Containers